1756 - Operations on Lake Champlain

-On September 19, a party of 30 Canadiens and 110 Indians led by Marin (probably part of La Perrière's force) ambushed Captain Hodges and 50 men a few km from Fort William Henry.
+On September 19, a party of 30 Canadiens and 110 Indians led by Marin (part of La Perrière's force) ambushed Captain Hodges and 50 men a few km from Fort William Henry.
 Only six men of Hodges' detachment escaped.
 La Perrière returned to Carillon with 14 prisoners and 26 scalps.
 He informed Montcalm that Loudon was still at Albany and had abandoned the project of an attack on Carillon.

 On September 25, Montcalm sent Florimond with 17 Abenakis warriors to reconnoitre Fort Edward.

 On September 29, 18 Potawatomis arrived at Carillon.
 The same day, Florimond returned and informed Montcalm that the British occupied the lower part of the Chicot River.

 By the end of September, the French had some 5,300 men well entrenched at Fort Carillon while Loudon was at the head of some 10,000 men posted from Albany to Lake George.
 The four regiments of British regulars in the region (35th, 42nd, 44th and 48th regiments) were carefully kept separate from the provincial troops

-On October 2, a supply convoy arrived at Carillon.
-The same day, Indians found 4 abandoned barges loaded with powder and balls near Fort Saint-Frédéric.
+On October 2 in the evening, a supply convoy of 70 bateaux led by m. de Bleury arrived at Carillon.
+Furthrmore 7 Nippising Indians arrived at Carillon.
+The same day, Indians found 4 abandoned whaleboats loaded with powder and balls near Fort Saint-Frédéric.

 On October 3, Montcalm sent a detachment of 20 regulars, 20 Troupes de la Marine, 60 men of the Milices Canadiennes and a few Indians under M. de Léry, a Canadian officer, to reconnoitre the area where the abandoned barges had been found.
-Another detachment of Milices Canadiennes and Indians under Langy reconnoitred the Chicot River.
+Another detachment of 36 men of the Milices Canadiennes and 30 Indian warriors under Langy reconnoitred the Chicot River.

-On October 12, 300 Troupes de la Marine and 3 officers departed from Carillon for Montréal along with all the sick.
+On October 12, Montcalm reviewed the II./Royal Roussillon Infanterie, which counted 503 men in 13 coys.
+The same day, 300 Troupes de la Marine and 3 officers departed from Carillon for Montréal along with all the sick.